It’s hard for me to respond quickly, but I’m the master of peeling back the layers of an idea until I understand it

 Trust me, if you knew what was going on in our heads, you’d get it.
-So let’s take a look at what’s going on in that mind of ours.
+So let’s take a look at the science behind those minds of ours.

 Introverts Respond Differently to Rewards

-According to research, there’s a key difference between the way extroverts and introverts process rewards.
-Rewards are things like social attention, social status, money, and even food.
-When you earn a good grade, get a promotion at work, or eat a delicious meal, you’re gaining a reward.
+According to research, there’s a difference between the way extroverts and introverts process rewards.
+Rewards are things like attention, social status, money, and even food.
+When you earn a good grade, get a promotion at work, or eat a yummy meal, you feel rewarded.

-Introverts care about earning money, eating, and having relationships, too.
-The difference is, compared to extroverts, introverts are less energized by the possibilities for rewards around them.
-In fact, they may find levels of stimulation that are rewarding and energizing for extroverts to be simply tiring or annoying.
-Think: a big party with lots of people, a loud rock concert, or a crowded bar.
-If you’re an introvert, you may be able to put up with these environments for a time.
-You may even have fun while you’re there.
-But after a while, by definition, you want to head home where it’s calmer and quieter.
+Sure, introverts care about earning money, eating, and having relationships, too.
+The difference is, compared to extroverts, introverts are less energized by the possibility of reward.
+In fact, they frequently find levels of stimulation that are rewarding for extroverts to be exhausting and annoying.
+For example: a big party with lots of people, a loud rock concert, or a crowded bar.
+If you’re an introvert, you might be capable of putting up with these environments for a while.
+You may even have fun.
+But soon enough, by definition, you’ll want to head home where it’s calm and quiet.

-Why do introverts care less about the things that excite extroverts?
-It was to do with a neurotransmitter found in the brain called dopamine.
+Why do introverts care less about the things that excite extroverts so much?
+It has to do with a neurotransmitter called dopamine.
 Dopamine plays a role in the brain’s pleasure and reward centers.
-It enables us to notice rewards and take action to move toward them.
-It also reduces the “cost of effort” of obtaining something.
+It enables us to notice rewards and take action to get them.
+It also reduces our cost of effort.

 Life Is Easier When You Own Being an Introvert